rndmagtanong/eohan_portfolio/README.md

 # Eohan's Portfolio

-Hi there!
-I am Eohan, a BS Computer Engineering graduate from the University of the Philippines Diliman with an interest in Data Analysis, Data Science, and Machine Learning.
-Feel free to look at my projects below :)

 ## Project 1: [Data Analysis and Machine Learning on the game Teamfight Tactics](https://github.com/rndmagtanong/ph_tft)
 - Built an ETL Pipeline to collect data from the Riot Developer API
 - Cleaned data in preparation for analysis and use for machine learning